Axiomatic phylogenetics: Monotonous and phylogenetic quivers

 \subsection{Phylogenetic quivers}

-We say that a quiver is \emph{small} if the isotypy classes of its vertices form a set.
-This condition is satisfied in all our examples.

-A quiver is \emph{phylogenetic} if it is small, monotonous, and all its vertices are phylogenetic.
-The results of Section~\ref{sectmonot} fully apply to such quivers.
-Theorem~\ref{le2++++dbnnnbnb} shows that a quiver is phylogenetic if and only if it is small, monotonous, and all its vertices are normal and have finite height.
+A quiver is \emph{phylogenetic} if it is monotonous and all its vertices are phylogenetic.
+Theorem~\ref{le2++++dbnnnbnb} shows that a quiver is phylogenetic if and only if it is monotonous and all its vertices are normal and have finite height.

 It is easy to check that the quivers $\mathcal{SET}$ and $\mathcal{S}$ from Section~\ref{sect2example} as well as the tree quiver ${\mathcal O} (\Gamma)$ from Section~\ref{sect2exampleexamplea---}.2 are phylogenetic.
 Further examples of phylogenetic quivers can be derived from various algebraic theories involving filtrations.
 As a specific case, we consider a quiver of finite nilpotent groups.
 (Similar phylogenetic quivers can be formed from finite solvable groups and from nilpotent/solvable finite-dimensional Lie algebras.)
 Recall the lower central series $ G_0 \supset G_1 \supset \cdots$ of a group~$G$: by definition, $G_0=G$ and for $n\geq 0$, the group $G_{n+1}\subset G_n$ is generated by the commutators $ xyx^{-1} y^{-1}$ with $x\in G_n$ and $y\in G$.
 The group~$G$ is \emph{nilpotent} if $G_n=\{1\}$ for some $n \geq 0$, and the smallest such~$n$ is denoted $n(G)$.
 Let~$\mathcal{N}$ be the quiver formed by finite nilpotent groups and group epimorphisms $f:G\to H$ such that $ n(G)\geq 1$ and $\Ker (f) \subset G_{n(G)-1}$.
 It is easy to check that: groups in~$\mathcal{N}$ are isotypic if and only if they are isomorphic; a group in~$\mathcal{N}$ is primitive as a vertex if and only if it is trivial; for any $G \in \mathcal{N}$, the sequence of quotient groups and projections